Remod-org/SuperTC/README.md

   - adminTCs -- Spawn a SuperTC for admins
   - defaultEnabled -- If requirePermission is set, default to enabled.
 The player can disable this with the /stc command
   - requirePermission -- require permission to allow deploying a SuperTC
+  - showSign -- If you have SignArtist installed you can enable this to show the SuperTC logo on an attached sign